 If noise is a significant factor in your dehumidifier selection, I could recommend Danby dehumidifiers, as they are typically the quietest.

 Remember that commercial-grade dehumidifiers are significantly louder.
 But they are usually used in spaces where noise isn’t the first concern.

 Are dehumidifiers costly to maintain?

-The expense associated with running your dehumidifier depends on the actual device, the number of time the dehumidifier is operating each day, and your electricity price.
-An average dehumidifier spends $5 to $30 dollars each month on electricity costs.
-Watch for energy star-rated dehumidifiers to manage energy costs and consumption and make sure to buy a dehumidifier with a big enough ability to handle your humidity problem.
-Buying a smaller, lower-priced dehumidifier can occur in larger energy costs if the device has to run continuously to remove excess humidity.
+The expense associated with running your dehumidifier depends on the actual device, the number of times the dehumidifier is operating each day, and your electricity price.
+An average dehumidifier spends $5 to 30 dollars each month on electricity costs.
+Watch for energy star-rated dehumidifiers to manage energy costs and consumption, and make sure to buy a dehumidifier with a big enough ability to handle your humidity problem.
+Buying a smaller, lower-priced dehumidifier can occur in larger energy costs if the device has to remove excess humidity continuously.

 Divide the machine wattage by 1000 to get the kilowatts used per hour.
 In this way, you will find a more accurate power rating.
-Then, multiply this number by your rate per kilowatt-hour and again by a number of hours the dehumidifier is used each day.
+Then, multiply this number by your rate per kilowatt-hour and, again, by the number of hours the dehumidifier is used each day.
 Here is an example.
 You have a dehumidifier that uses 700 watts and runs for about 10 hours each day at $.15 per kilowatt-hour costs $1.05 per day to operate.